How to Write a Small Business Plan

 3. Write your business plan using the components of a business plan

 The components of a business plan form its structure.
-A well structured business plan makes a good impression on the reader to allow them to quickly flip through and find information about your business easily.
+A well-structured business plan makes a good impression on the reader to allow them to quickly flip through and find information about your business easily.

 Proper business plan structure helps make your business ideas clear.
 A business plan outline guides the reader’s comprehension and strengthens the arguments contained therein.
-Components of a business plan helps you determine the required steps to achieve goals.
+Components of a business plan help you determine the required steps to achieve goals.

-Write Company description
+Write a company description

 Write the market analysis